calaldees/teachingWorkshops/teacherEducation/mentors/_mentors.md

 Thank you for supporting with training new Computing teachers.
 It is such a vital part of our teaching ecosystem.

+Let me know if I can support in any way.
 Keep in touch.